-It is divided into sections; allowing you to calculate the cost of different types of work such as clearing vegetation from a path route, constructing the path with chosen surface type, erecting signage or installing a gate.
-Reference to certain design specifications are taken from the Paths for All 'Outdoor Access Design Guide'.
+It is divided into sections; allowing you to calculate the cost of different types of work such as clearing vegetation from a path route, constructing the path with chosen surface type, erecting signage, or installing a gate.
+Reference to certain design specification is typically taken from the Paths for All 'Outdoor Access Design Guide' and 'Lowland Path Construction Guide'.

 All prices were estimated at the date of issue and are based on the cost of a competent contractor supplying the materials and carrying out the work.
 VAT is not included in the prices and no allowance been made for contingency.
-It is recommended that a minimum contingency allowance of 7.5% is included within your estimations for any path works.
+Note: To help reflect the rapidly rising cost of materials and haulage, it is recommended that a minimum contingency allowance of 10% is included within your price estimations for path works and that all estimates are regularly tested against current market rates.

-For any additional help in using the guide, to provide feedback on any of the costs contained herein or to request additional pricing information, please get in touch by email technical@pathsforall.org.uk
+For any additional help in using the guide, to provide feedback on any of the costs contained herein or to request additional pricing information, please get in touch by email: technical@pathsforall.org.uk.